Mentoring Tips - Here Are The Takeaways to Improve Your MenteesMentoring Skills

-Here, the mentor's role is vital because he is going to step into the shoes of a friend, philosopher, and guide to his mentee.
+Here, the mentor's role is vital because he will step into the shoes of a friend, philosopher, and guide to his mentee.
 In all ways, the mentee will look up to his mentor, which means the mentor must be at his very best.

-Mentoring is a structured process and the meeting lies at the core of the mentoring process.
-To ensure mentees get the most out of their time with you, their mentor, here are a few things you must take care.
+Mentoring is a structured process, and the meeting lies at the core of the mentoring process.
+To ensure mentees get the most out of their time with you, their mentor, here are a few things you must take care of.

 Encourage your mentee to come prepared to the meeting

-Many would-be mentees believe it is their mentors' job to prepare the schedule and agenda for meetings.
-But they don’t understand that the process is not about the mentor; it is about them and their development.
+Many would-be mentees believe it is their mentors' job to prepare the schedule and plan for meetings.
+But they do not understand that the process is not about the mentor; it is about them and their development.

 Coming unprepared to meetings shows a lack of dedication and commitment.
-Many mentors don’t like it when their mentees come to meetings unprepared (no documents, no information on anything).
+Many mentors do not like it when their mentees come to meetings impromptu (no documents, no information on anything).
 It is essential to make this clear at the onset and set expectations.

 Greet the mentees and build a rapport

-Welcome the mentee to the meeting warmly, by saying ‘Hi <mentee name>!
+Welcome the mentee to the meeting warmly by saying ‘Hi <mentee name>!
 I am happy to see you here today.
 How have you been doing?’
-If you do this consistently, you will soon earn your mentee’s trust and increase the chances they will reveal their real issues.
+If you do this consistently, you will soon earn your mentee’s trust and increase their chances of revealing their real issues.

 Establish clear objectives for every meeting